zjshi/gt-pro/README.md

 GT-Pro requires a C++ compiler that is compatible with C++ 11 standards to work properly.
 All the tests have been done and passed with clang-900.0.38, but it should be compatible for GNU C Compiler (newer than 5.4.0).
 We have not tested GT-Pro with older compilers, but we expect it to run similiarly as long as it compiles successfully.

-To use GT-Pro in a environment where its compilation does not go through.
-We recommend to use this [prebuilt version](https://github.com/zjshi/gt-pro/releases/tag/v1.0.1) as an alternative.
+To use GT-Pro in a computing environment where the compilation does not go through.
+This [prebuilt version](https://github.com/zjshi/gt-pro/releases/tag/v1.0.1) may be used as an alternative.
+But we still recommend a compilation when possible.

 ## Dowloading default database